rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/access-clusters/authorized-cluster-endpoint.md

 The _kubeconfig file_ is a file used to configure access to Kubernetes when used in conjunction with the kubectl command line tool (or other clients).

 This kubeconfig file and its contents are specific to the cluster you are viewing.
-It can be downloaded from the cluster view in Rancher.
+It can be downloaded from the cluster management page in Rancher:

+1. Click **☰** in the top left corner of the Rancher portal.
+1. Select **Cluster Management**.
+1. Select the checkbox next to the name of the cluster whose kubeconfig file you want to download.
+1. Click the **Download KubeConfig** button above the table.

 You will need a separate kubeconfig file for each cluster that you have access to in Rancher.

 After you download the kubeconfig file, you will be able to use the kubeconfig file and its Kubernetes [contexts](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-context-and-configuration) to access your downstream cluster.